Tsaritsyno Palace: Kazakov's Big Palace

-Nevertheless, in 1793, seven years after the groundbreaking of the new palace, Catherine II returned to the Tsaritsyno construction, but significant changes were made to the original Kazakov's project.
-The height of the palace was reduced by one floor by her order.
-The architect had to hastily prepare a new project, taking into account the fact that the palace was half-built.
-The change in the height of the building has led to the fact that its silhouette has become somewhat blurry; a violation of the original proportions affected the architectural cohesion of the parts of the palace.
-However, the reduction in the height of the building made it possible to better fit it into the existing Bazhenov buildings, but it was not possible to achieve a complete harmony.
+By February 1786, Kazakov prepared a project for the Grand Palace, and it was approved by the Empress.
+In March, the dismantling of two buildings began - the chambers of Catherine and Tsarevich Pavel.
 In November 1796, Catherine the Great suddenly died.
 At this time, the construction of the Grand Tsaritsyno Palace had been roughly completed.
 The building was covered with a temporary roof.
 Interior finishing work had begun; when all work in Tsaritsyno was stopped, 17 rooms of the Big Palace had parquet floors and ceilings.
 In the remaining Bazhenov buildings no interior decoration was carried out for the entire previous decade.
 The new Emperor Paul I visited Tsaritsyno after his coronation in March 1797 and did not like it.
 On June 8 (19) of the same year, a decree was issued "not to produce any buildings in the village of Tsaritsyno."
 In the future, the development of the Tsaritsyno buildings did not resume, and the palace ensemble, so long and difficult to build for Vasily Bazhenov and Matvey Kazakov, never became a residential imperial residence.

 Imperial residence after Catherine

 The unfinished royal residence quickly fell into disrepair.
 Already at the very beginning of the 19th century, buildings began to collapse and overgrow with greenery like classical ruins.

-The emperors following Catherine: Pavel I, Alexander I, Nicholas I, Alexander II, were not particularly interested in Tsaritsyno, did not live there, and did not try to complete the construction.
+The emperors following Catherine were not particularly interested in Tsaritsyno, did not live there, and did not try to complete the construction.

-However, starting from the reign of Alexander I, the Tsaritsyno park became available for "promenades".
-Catherine's grandson followed the example of his grandmother: during her reign, the imperial gardens and parks were also open to the "noble public".
+However, starting from the reign of Alexander I, Tsaritsyno Park became available for "promenades".